ib565/colabdesign-stl/implementation_guide.md

 ## Project Goal

 Extend ColabDesign AF to accept an STL file as input and design a protein sequence whose predicted structure approximates the STL shape.
+Current state: STL processing, Chamfer loss, Kabsch-aligned loss callback, STLProteinDesigner, and alignment sanity tests/scripts are in place.
+Kabsch rotation application is fixed (use `pred @ R.T`).

 ---